Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation: Experimental Results

-\textbf{Retrieval Task}.
-Table \ref{experiment:recall_res} summarizes the retrieval performance across baselines.
-We have following key observations: \textbf{i)} QSGNN outperforms all baseline methods, especially compared to other GNN based methods, it achieves +11.9\%, +12.9\% and +5.4\% improvements on MuSiQue, 2Wiki and HotpotQA respectively and +9.8\% average improvement, showing its effectiveness on multi-hop questions. \textbf{ii)} The classic retrieval algorithms (BM25/Contriever) and text embedding baselines have limited performance as they fail to capture document relationships which is crucial for answering multi-hop questions. \textbf{iii)} Although GNN based methods are designed to capture multi-hop relationships, their message passing mechanisms may inadvertently aggregate irrelevant information, which degrades retrieval effectiveness. \textbf{iv)} Graph search methods generally perform better than other baselines, but their performance is still constrained by inherent limitations.
+Table \ref{experiment:recall_and_qa} shows the retrieval and QA performance of all the methods.
+We have following observations: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item No Retrieval achieves low EM and F1 scores, demonstrating the importance of external knowledge for the LLM's response. \item Quest-GNN outperforms all baseline methods, especially compared to other GNN based methods.
+Recall@5 achieves +11.9\%, +12.9\% and +5.4\% improvements and F1 score gets +15.0\%, +11.7\% and +9.7\% improvements on MuSiQue, 2Wiki and HotpotQA respectively, showing its effectiveness on multi-hop questions. \item The classic retrieval algorithms (BM25/Contriever) and text embedding baselines have limited performance as they fail to capture document relationships which is crucial for answering multi-hop questions. \item Iterative retrieval based methods show no benefit to multi-hop questions.
+On the one hand, they only model the question structure but ignore the multi-level relationships between documents.
+On the other hand, they significantly suffer from intermediate inaccuracies as the suboptimal results may deflect the whole reasoning process. \item Although GNN based methods are designed to capture multi-hop relationships, their message passing mechanisms may inadvertently aggregate irrelevant information, which degrades retrieval effectiveness and LLM's response. \item Graph search based methods generally perform better than other baselines, but their performance is still constrained by inherent limitations.
 The heuristic exploration rules often overlook multi-level information and may favor specific path patterns, resulting in data bias.
 For instance, the performance of RAPTOR varies a lot since it leverages Gaussian Mixture Model to detect clusters in KGs, which is highly biased on data.

-\textbf{QA Task}.
-We conduct QA experiments across the methods and the results are shown in Table \ref{experiment:qa_res}.
-QSGNN outperforms other baselines due to its accurate retrieval.
-No Retrieval achieves low EM and F1 scores, demonstrating the importance of external knowledge for the LLM's response.
 Notably, LightRAG struggles to perform well on these datasets, which is consistent with other reports ~\citep{gutierrez2025rag,luo2025gfm}.
-The main reason is that LightRAG is incompatible with multi-hop retrieval workflows as discussed in ~\citep{luo2025gfm}.
-The performance of the other methods have the consistent observations with Table \ref{experiment:recall_res} because the retrieval accuracy directly determines the quality of response.
-The results of GPT-4o-mini are shown in Appendix ~\ref{appendix:exp_llm_backbone}.
+The main reason is that LightRAG is incompatible with multi-hop retrieval workflows as discussed in ~\citep{luo2025gfm}. \end{itemize} We report the QA performance using GPT-4o-mini in Appendix ~\ref{appendix:exp_llm_backbone}.